data-henrik/ibmcloud-iam-keys-identities/README.md

    ```
    Note that to produce JSON output all data needs to be retrieved first before printing.

    Use the help parameter to see further filtering options.
-They allow to reduce the output to a specific policy type or IAM object type like access group.
+They allow to reduce the output to a specific policy type (`--type`) or IAM object type like access group or trusted profile (`--iamtype`).
    ```
    python3 IAMpolicies.py --help
    ```